IgniteUI/igniteui-docfx/en/components/general/cli/step-by-step-guide.md

 ## Add view

 Ignite UI CLI supports multiple component templates, as well as some more elaborated scenario templates, that can be added to a project.
+This mode can be activated either after completing project creation or inside an existing project using the commands below.

-To activate the the step by step mode using the Schematics tool run the `component`(alias:`c`) schematic:
+To activate the the step by step mode using the Schematics collection run the `component`(alias:`c`) schematic:
 ```bash
 ng g @igniteui/angular-schematics:component
 ```

-When using the CLI, this mode can be activated either after completing project creation or by running the `add` command inside an existing project:
+When using Ignite UI CLI, run the `add` command:
 ```bash
 ig add
 ```